Houthi drones hit Saudi oil heartland, sources say crude flows disrupted

 RIYADH/DUBAI/LONDON (Reuters) - Yemen’s Iran-aligned Houthi group on Saturday attacked two plants at the heart of Saudi Arabia’s oil industry, including the world’s biggest petroleum processing facility, in a strike that three sources said had disrupted output and exports.

-The pre-dawn drone attack on the Saudi Aramco facilities sparked several fires, although the kingdom, the world’s largest oil exporter, later said these were brought under control.
+Two sources close to the matter said 5 million barrels per day of crude production had been impacted — close to half of the kingdom’s output or 5% of global oil supply.

-Three sources close to the matter said oil production and exports had been affected.
-One source said 5 million barrels per day of crude production had been impacted — close to half the kingdom’s output — but did not elaborate.
+The pre-dawn drone attack on the Saudi Aramco facilities set off several fires, although the kingdom, the world’s largest oil exporter, later said these were brought under control.

 State television said exports were continuing, however Aramco has yet to comment since the assault, which the Houthis said involved 10 drones.
 Authorities have not said whether oil production or exports were affected.